International Federation of Trade Unions: International financial crisis and the rise of fascism

 As of 1930, the executive board of IFTU consisted of Léon Jouhaux (France), Johannes Sassenbach (Germany) general secretary, Walter Citrine (Britain) president, Walter Schevenels (Belgium), Theodor Leipart (Germany), Rudolf Tayerlé (Czechoslovakia), Corneel Mertens (Belgium) and Hans Jacobsen (Denmark).

 Ahead of the 1930 Stockholm congress of IFTU the TUC and ADGB agreed to share the two main positions (presidency and secretariat) between themselves.
 The secretariat headquarters would, according to the deal, be shifted to Germany.
 At the congress several delegations from European countries opposed moving the headquarters out of Amsterdam.
 Fear of the consequences of the rise of National Socialism in Germany was one of the reasons cited in their argumentation against the move.
 However, in July 1931, the headquarters of IFTU were shifted to Hansahaus, Köpernickestrasse, Berlin.

 On February 1, 1931, Sassenbach resigned due to old age.
 He was replaced by his assistant, the Belgian Walter Schevenels.
 Jiri (George) Stolz from Czechoslovakia was appointed as Schevenels' assistant.

 As a result of the financial crisis and rise of fascism, the bonds between IFTU and the Labour and Socialist International were strengthened.
 Effectively the political situation radicalized the IFTU.
 In April 1931, an IFTU General Council meeting held in Madrid decided to shift the IFTU demand for 44-hour working-week to demanding 40-hour working week.
 Ahead of the 1932 disarmament conference of the League of Nations, the IFTU president Citrine and the LSI president Emile Vandervelde drafted an appeal against war and fascism.
 The appeal was signed by 14 million people.

 The IFTU headquarters had to shift away from Berlin as the NSDAP took power in Germany.
 Paris was selected as the new venue of the IFTU secretariat, which was set up in the CGT office at Avenue d'Orsay.
 Soon after this shift, the German trade unions were banned.
 The disappearance of ADGB created a great void in IFTU.
 The financial situation of IFTU deteriorated as contributions from the German and Austrian unions ceased.

 The 1933 IFTU congress in Brussels discussed how to confront the advances of Nazism.
 The congress resolved to turn the existing initiatives of boycotts of German goods into a general blockade.
 That decision was however never implemented.
 On the whole the IFTU was divided on how to confront Nazism, much to the dismay of the exiled German union leaders.

 In 1936 IFTU held a congress in London.

+At the outbreak of the Second World War (1939), the headquarters were moved to London.
+During the war, the IFTU effectively ceased to exist and the British trade union federation TUC maintained the secretariat.
+In 1945, the ITUC was formally dissolved and the affiliated organisations joined the new World Federation of Trade Unions.
+Two years later, most of them would form the International Confederation of Free Trade Unions.